7 Best Options for Wood Floors In Kitchen

 • Moisture Resistance: Cooking, cleaning, and spills all contribute to moisture in the kitchen.
 Choose flooring that can withstand occasional water exposure.

 • Maintenance: Consider how much maintenance you’re willing to do.
-Some wood floors require frequent sealing or refinishing, while others require little maintenance.
+Some wood floors in kitchen require frequent sealing or refinishing, while others require little maintenance.

 • Aesthetics: Your kitchen flooring should match the overall design and style of your home.
 Consider the wood’s color, grain, and finish.